What are the 9 Principles of Design?

 A design is balanced when the key visual elements (color, shape, texture, and negative space) are equally distributed across the frame (or in our case, the dashboard).
 This doesn’t mean each side of the design is an exact replica of the other, necessarily; you can achieve asymmetrical balance by offsetting larger charts and graphs with small elements.

-Three types of balance in design:
+Three types of balance in the principles of data visualization:

 - Symmetrical – Each side of the dashboard mimics the other.
 This type of balance feels elegant, formal, and conservative.